 To recap: Do rats eat avocados?
 Yes, do you want them in your avocados tree?
 No!

-In reality, rats are not going to know this and will likely eat some of the skin to get to the flesh of the fruit.
+In reality, rats will not know this and will likely eat some of the skin to get to the fruit’s flesh.

 The pit is a different story!
 Although a rat will have no trouble chewing the pit (rats can chew through tons of items), it will usually be left once the flesh of the avocado is finished.

 The most likely reason is that the rat has stumbled upon an avocado!

 An avocado tree in your yard may be susceptible to rat invasion, which leaves you open to a rat infestation!

 Rats are very adept at climbing trees, as are squirrels.
 Any of these two rodents will happily munch on the avocados on your tree.

 The worst part is that they will be back for more now they know it is there.